darkstego/wakib-keys/README.md

 to learn keybindings.
 For the full starter kit that is based on the concepts found here, please check out [wakib-emacs](https://github.com/darkstego/wakib-emacs).

+## Changelog

+* Move to beginning of line now stops at first Non-Whitespace, press again for beginning of line

 ## Features

 ### Proper Prefix Key Remapping